-This example shows how to use the Code Replacement Library (CRL) for ARM processor with DSP System object™.
+This example shows how to use the Code Replacement Library (CRL) for Raspberry Pi hardware with DSP System object™.
 The model uses a MATLAB Function block that contains a dsp.FIRFilter System object to filter two sine waves of different frequencies.

 1. Open the model, which contains a MATLAB function block and the dsp.FIRFilter System object.
 Inside the MATLAB Function firfun, the dsp.FIRFilter System object is created just once and is declared to be persistent.
 This eliminates the overhead in creating new instances of a System object each time the function is called.
 It also allows users to execute the step function of the dsp.FIRFilter object multiple times with a persistent state by simply running the model with the MATLAB Function block in multiple time steps.

 2. Change your current folder in MATLAB® to a writable folder.

 3. Go to Modeling > Model Settings to open the Configuration Parameters dialog box.

 4. Click Hardware Implementation pane, and select Raspberry Pi from the list of Hardware board parameter.